 Standard metrics, substandard results.

-Data protection has traditionally focused on two key metrics—RTO (recovery time objective), which measures the time it takes to restore your data, and RPO (recovery point objective), which measures how much data you’re willing to lose in an outage.
+Data loss protection has traditionally focused on two key metrics—RTO (recovery time objective), which measures the time it takes to restore your data, and RPO (recovery point objective), which measures how much data you’re willing to lose in an outage.

 Over the years, IT professionals have often focused on RTO as the primary way to guarantee a business gets back to normal.
 Many organizations can now get their data back online lickety-split—doing it in mere minutes, rather than hours…or days.